deNzik3/deNzik3/README.md

 Hi there!
 My name is Denis👋👨🏻‍💻
 ======================

-Junior Data Scientist
+Junior Data Analyst
 ======================

 About
 ======================

 I am a 2nd year Student of Economics Security in NRNU MEPHI.I am passionate about everything that is connected with data.
-In the future I am planning to become a data scientist.
+In the future I am planning to become a data analyst.
 Currently I am learning a Machine Learning and everything connected with it.

 Moreover I have an experience in EDA in Python,also I've created a recommendation system for films; and I have extensive experience with PostgreSQL in writing complex queries; I was also preparing visualizations in Power BI.
 I also worked with the team on project to create a "Mortgage Calculator in Excel".